yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

     Best for compute-bound workloads where logical reads are stable but CPU time changes due to different plan shapes or operators.
   - `Duration`
     Best for latency / end-to-end response time comparisons.
 Most sensitive to concurrency and blocking effects, so interpret carefully.

+> [!NOTE]
+> `Duration` is often the most **context-dependent** metric.
+If concurrency, blocking, or resource governance differs between rounds, duration deltas may reflect environment effects rather than optimizer/plan changes.

   **Design principle**:
   The script derives all totals and averages from the selected metric using execution-weighted aggregation (not simple averages), ensuring that high-frequency executions dominate the math appropriately.